-The training activities suggested in this Manual that are presented in the annexes are based on this ideas.
-Within the framework of Training in Prosociality all teachers are asked to design learning activities planned to be implemented within classroom.
+The training activities suggested in this manual that are presented in the annexes are based on this ideas.
+Within the framework of "Training in Prosociality" all teachers are asked to design learning activities planned to be implemented within classroom.
 These activities promote the social aspect of education and it is planned to promote social and emotional competencies.
 Teachers in cooperation with stakeholders and sport trainers deliver sets of activities tailored to the needs of the target audience of the project, audience at risk of drop out and early school leaving or at risk of social exclusion.

 The Alice approach is not meant to be exhaustive.
 The creation of prosocial skills are based on the critical thinking approach, but this is just one of the potential sides to be developed.
-In the how specific activities can be created in order to involve the students in the challenge of the realisation of a model of relationships based on a Community of teachers and learners.
+In the Annex, some didactic exercises are presented and they have to be considered as examples of how specific activities can be created in order to involve students in the challenge of creating a relationships model based on a community of teachers and learners.